james-lawrence/bw/README.md

 ```

 ### quick start - gcloud (assumes a gcloud project, and terraform).
-IMPORTANT: quickstart examples don't include a VPN, a VPN is highly recommended for production environments.
+IMPORTANT: quickstart examples don't configure a VPN, a VPN is highly recommended for production environments.

 ```bash
 # install bearded wookie